bancorprotocol/carbon-backend/README.md

 - **[TimescaleDB](https://docs.timescale.com/self-hosted/latest/install)**: Ensure TimescaleDB is properly installed and running.
 - **[Redis](https://redis.io/docs/install/install-stack)**: Ensure Redis is properly installed and running.
 - **[CoinGecko](https://www.coingecko.com/en/api)**: Obtain an API key from CoinGecko.
+  - This repo is set up to use Coingecko's PRO API, if you have a free plan you will need to adjust the coingecko api url and authentication header.
 - **[CoinMarketCap](https://www.coingecko.com/en/api)**: Obtain an API key from CoinMarketCap.
+- **[Codex](https://www.codex.io/)**: Obtain an API key from Codex.
 - **Python 3 (Optional)**: Required for the simulator.

 ## Installation